X icon white, transparent background.

 Do #3: Use “I” statements when giving your feedback

-Studies have shown that “I” statements are better for communicating your perspective because they don’t provoke as much anger or defensiveness in the receiver.
-Try using phrases like “I observed,” “I noticed,” or “I felt” in sensitive conversations — avoid “you” statements.
+Studies have shown that “I” statements are better for communicating your perspective, as they tend to reduce anger or defensiveness in the listener.
+In sensitive conversations, try phrases like “I observed,” “I noticed,” or “I felt,” and avoid starting sentences with “you.”

 Don’t #1: Don’t use the “compliment sandwich”

-• Describe the situation in objective terms.
-For example, the employee didn’t receive the promotion because they’ve been struggling with time management and meeting deadlines.
+1. Describe the situation objectively.
+For example, explain that the employee didn’t receive the promotion due to struggles with time management and meeting deadlines.

-• Ask the employee how they feel about the situation and your observations, and enquire if they think you’ve made a fair assessment of the circumstances.
+3. Invite their input.
+Ask the employee how they feel about the situation and whether they think your assessment is fair.

 A photo of two professionals having a conversation at a table.